thescouser89/build-finder/README.md

 ### Checksums

-The `checksum-md5.json` file contains a map where the key is the MD5 checksum of the file and the value is a list of all files with the checksum.
+The `checksum-md5.json` file contains a map where the key is the MD5 checksum of the file and the value is a list of all files (and their sizes) with the checksum.
 Note that it is possible to have more than one file with the given checksum.
 For completeness, the `checksum-md5.json` file contains every single file found in the input, including any files found by